MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-on-azure-hdinsight.md

 # R Server on HDInsight

 Azure HDInsight is Microsoft's distribution of Hadoop in the cloud.
 One way to provision the service is with R Server pre-installed on all nodes in the cluster.
-On HDInsight, the current version of R Server is 9.1, built on open source R ([Microsoft R Open 3.3.3](https://mran.microsoft.com/release-history)).
+On HDInsight, the current version of R Server is 9.1, built on open-source R ([Microsoft R Open 3.3.3](https://mran.microsoft.com/release-history)).

 To get R Server on HDInsight, do the following: